tpulatha/sdl_ios_guides/docs/Getting Started/Integration Basics/index.md

 ```

 #### 4. Start the SDLManager
-The manager should be started as soon as the class is instantiated, so you should configure and start the manager in the `ProxyManager` class’ initializer.
+The manager should be started as soon as the class is instantiated, so you should configure and start the manager in the `Proxy` class’ initializer.
 Once the manager has been started, it will immediately begin passively watching for a connection with the remote system.
 The manager will continuously search for a connection with a SDL Core during the entire lifespan of the app.
 When the manager connects with a SDL Core, the `startWithReadyHandler` will be called.

 !!!
 NOTE
 In production, your app will be watching for connections using iAP, which will not use any additional battery power than normal.